kesem-io/kesem-sdk/README.md

 # Wallet related API commands

-## SyncTransactions()
+## SyncTransactions() API Call
-Check Kesem server for new transactions for all supported coins at once.
+This API call check Kesem server for all new user transactions for all supported coins at once.

 ### Returns: nothing.

-## CreateNewWallet(coinShortName, password)
+## CreateNewWallet(coinShortName, password) API Call
 Create wallet for user.
 User can create just one wallet for specific coin.
 Password is required only for first wallet command.
 ### Returns:
 <dl>